Whale watching with Adventure Rafting

-Get up close to experience their breathtaking breaches, loud tail and pec slaps and tail lobs as they make their way up and down the coast.
+This whale season, get up close to experience their breathtaking breaches, loud tail and pec slaps and tail lobs as they make their way up and down the coast.

-This year more than 22,000 humpbacks are expected to make the migration north from Antarctica starting in about March, arriving in Queensland by June and returning south from September to November.
+The Sunshine Coast offers some of the best whale watching in Australia and this year more than 22,000 humpbacks are expected to make the migration north from Antarctica starting in about March, arriving in Queensland by June and returning south from September to November.